-ICEX trading platform is designed for High Availability.
-Since trading is a time critical business, it is vital that in the event of a failure the system can adapt in such a way as not to hinder trading.
-ICEX provides uninterrupted service despite process, machine, network or database failures.

-The trading software provides high level of fault tolerance.
-All the processes in the Exchange have at least 2 instances running at any given time, a primary instance and a replica/mirror/secondary instance.
-These multiple instances provide the Exchange the ability to failover and achieve high availability.
+Trading platform is designed for High Availability.
+This implies the system should be able to provide uninterrupted service despite process, machine, network or database failures.
+Since trading is a time critical business it is vital that in the event of a failure the system can adapt in such a way as not to hinder trading.
+All the processes in EXCHANGE have at least 2 instances running at any given time, a primary instance and a replica (or mirror/secondary) instance.
+These multiple instances provide EXCHANGE the ability to failover and achieve high availability.
 If any of the processes fails then the secondary or mirror process takes over seamlessly and there is no impact.
 The primary and mirror processes are configured on separate servers to provide a complete fault tolerant solution.